 I’m a voracious reader, preferring to feast on non-fiction of every genre.
-I love the color green, the number 3, women's global issues, GLBTQ equality, hummingbirds and documentaries.
+I love the color green, the number 3, women's global issues, LGBTQ+ equality, hummingbirds and documentaries.
 Family, hiking, camping and food make my heart (and palate) sing.
-Dogs illuminate my soul and I'm a recent pit bull convert after working with Even Chance in San Diego.
-The thought of having children and permanently settling down currently unnerves me.
+Dogs illuminate my soul and I'm a pit bull convert after working with Even Chance in San Diego.
 I’m definitely not a girly-girl; I don't care much for shoe obsessions, diamonds, or manicures--bring on nature and peeing in the woods instead!

 I’m a fervent believer in the power of youth and women to shape the world and I advocate for HIV/AIDS awareness and stigma eradication, most recently as a board member with The ArcHIVe Project and a facilitator with Global Arms of Advocacy.
 My friends call me “mom” since my caretaker complex is a bit out of control.
 Anything related to eyeballs makes me curl up in a squeamish fetal ball and cockroaches render me incapacitated (not a helpful quality on this trip).
 I've called Connecticut, Colorado and California home over my lifetime.